shekharp77/bikesdata/README.md

 # Project Name
-> Outline a brief description of your project.
+> Project BoomBikes: In this project we will a multiple linear regression model for the prediction of demand for shared bikes.

 ## Table of Contents